nickaldwin/Ythread/README.md

-# Introduction
+ Ythread

- Ythread a Simple social app is built using the MVC Architecture, we have also implemented "authorization"
+ A Simple social app is built using the MVC Architecture, we have also implemented "authorization"

 # Packages/Dependencies used